 Twenty-five years after its debut as a lightweight, fun-to-drive, sporty roadster, the Mazda MX-5 Miata still travels a road all its own.

-With a starting retail price of less than $25,000, the rear-wheel drive Miata is arguably the most affordable two-seat sportster in the United States.
+With a starting retail price of less than $25,000, the rear-wheel drive Miata is arguably the most affordable two-seat sportster on the market.

 Only the diminutive and decidedly not sporty, 70-horsepower, 2014 Smart fortwo Passion Cabriolet, with a starting retail price of $18,680, has a lower starting price for a two-seater.

 With just a few electronic amenities offered, the Miata stays true to its heritage — a car to drive and to enjoy driving, not a car to inhabit while talking on the cell phone and following programmed directions from an in-car navigation system.

 In fact, today's Miata doesn't offer a factory navigation system or a large, colorful display screen for the dashboard.
 Some versions of Miata don't have Bluetooth hands-free phone connectivity, either.
 And forget about finding a heated steering wheel or seats with power adjustments.

 The 167-horsepower Miata is, simply, all about driving pleasure and how a low-to-the-ground car happily hugs the pavement, how it readily scoots forward and how it can make a driver feel at one with the vehicle.